B2Gold - Kutuvuoma

 |K15-05||3.00||0.16||800 m E of Kutuvuoma Deposit|

-Under terms of the agreement, Aurion can earn a 100% interest in the Kutuvuoma and Silasselka properties through payment of 6 million common shares of Aurion, and expending €1,000,000 (Euros) over the three year agreement period.
-Dragon will retain a 3% Net Smelter Return (NSR) royalty for both properties and Aurion’s interest is conditionally assignable.
+Under terms of the agreement signed May 2014, Aurion earned a 100%-interest in the Kutuvuoma and Silasselka properties through payment of 6 million common shares of Aurion, and having spent €1,000,000 (Euros) over the three-year agreement period.
+Dragon retains a 3% Net Smelter Return (NSR) royalty for both properties and Aurion’s interest is conditionally assignable.
 The entire NSR can be purchased at any time on or before the sixth anniversary of the purchase agreement through a single payment of €4,000,000 to Dragon, or 1% after the 10th anniversary for the same amount.